 How to: Use chalk or flour to draw lines where the edging will go and remove excess grass and sod with a spade.
 Line edging along chalk or flour line and remove any excess material with the handsaw.
 Place edging upright in cleared line and tap gently with a rubber mallet until securely in the ground.

-Pro tip: Choose an edging the complements the color of the home.
+Pro tip: Choose an edging that complements the color of the home.

 Estimated time to complete: One day